GoogleCloudPlatform/cloud-foundation-fabric/modules/organization/README.md

 - non-authoritative via the `iam_additive` and `iam_additive_members` variables, where bindings created outside this module will coexist with those managed here
 - authoritative via the `group_iam` and `iam` variables, where bindings created outside this module (eg in the console) will be removed at each `terraform apply` cycle if the same role is also managed here
-- authoritative policy via the `iam_bindings_authoritative` variable, where any binding created outside this module (eg in the console) will be removed at each `terraform apply` cycle regardless of the role
+- authoritative policy via the `iam_policy` variable, where any binding created outside this module (eg in the console) will be removed at each `terraform apply` cycle regardless of the role

-If you set audit policies via the `iam_audit_config_authoritative` variable, be sure to also configure IAM bindings via `iam_bindings_authoritative`, as audit policies use the underlying `google_organization_iam_policy` resource, which is also authoritative for any role.

-Some care must also be taken with the `groups_iam` variable (and in some situations with the additive variables) to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.
+Some care must also be taken with the `group_iam` variable (and in some situations with the additive variables) to ensure that variable keys are static values, so that Terraform is able to compute the dependency graph.

 ## Organization Policies